 I work very well with my colleagues, both using a consistent feedback loop, and occasionally pair-programming.
-Mentoring juniors and associates is a unique skill I enjoy using as well.
 Also, I can and do work well alone frequently, but I appreciate having someone keep me accountable for my work in this scenario.
+Mentoring juniors and associates is a unique skill I enjoy using as well, and something I have done much more of in recent times.
+The feedback I have received on this is very encouraging.

-Outside of my life as a developer, I travel (well, used to before COVID) very often.
-I also dance Salsa and Bachata, cycle occasionally, take amateur photos , and tinker with gadgets like my RetroPie console and DIY NAS.
+Outside of my life as a developer, I dance Salsa almost daily (socials, classes, and rehearsals).
+I also cycle, occasionally take amateur photos , and tinker with gadgets like my RetroPie console and DIY NAS, when I'm not dancing.

 Freelance Developer• April 2016 - December 2017 (Remote)